OndrejSzekely/metron_ai_ardagen/docs/_sources/introduction.rst

 configurable solution.
 The software architecture was designed so user can add new Python modules (called as *Synthesizers*) to add, control and randomize specific scene parts.

+See the following example.
+On the left hand side you can find a sample scenario configuration and on the right hand side you can find an output data (semseg annotations only).

 .. image:: imgs/ardagen_flow_illustration.jpg
   :width: 100%